“Eventually everything connects - people, ideas, objects. The quality of the connections is the key to quality per se.” - Charles Eames

 The future of ‘how things are made’ is rapidly changing with new technologies and possibilities emerging every day.
 What does this mean for the designer of the future?
-How can we use the power of new technologies along with the unique tradition of making we have in India to create a new language in design and art?

 The curriculum comprises of different ways of learning as follows: